MicrosoftDocs/office-developer-client-docs.pt-BR/docs/outlook/mapi/pidlidcontactlinkentry-canonical-property.md

 **Aplica-se a**: Outlook 2013 | Outlook 2016

-Contém a lista de **ENTRYIDs** do catálogo de endereços vinculados por esse objeto Message.
+Contém a lista de **EntryIDs** do Address Book vinculados a este objeto de mensagem.

 |||
 |:-----|:-----|